Unlocking the Power of GraphQL: A Journey with Union Types

 • Looping through the Union type

-• Creating “zones” by conditionally displaying components
+• Creating “zones” by conditionally displaying components based on the type

 This approach can be applied to any frontend, with slight variations in Apollo config directories.